-- Establishes the standard time for Washington State as permanent daylight saving time year-round, if authorized by the United States Congress. - Requires the Department of Commerce to provide notice of the effective date to affected parties, the chief clerk of the House of Representatives, the secretary of the Senate, the Office of the Code Reviser, and others as deemed appropriate by the Department of Commerce. - Requires the Secretary of State to submit this act to the people for their adoption and ratification, or rejection, at the next general election held in the State of Washington.
+- If authorized by the United States Congress, the time of the State of Washington is Pacific daylight saving time throughout the calendar year, as determined by reference to coordinated universal time. - States no code city shall adopt any provision for the observance of daylight saving time other than as authorized by section 2 of this act. - Repeals RCW 1.20.050 (Standard time-Daylight saving time), RCW 1.20.051 (Daylight saving time), and RCW 1.20.--- (section 1 of this act). - Requires the Governor to provide written notice of the effective date to affected parties, the chief clerk of the House of Representatives, the secretary of the Senate, the Office of the Code Reviser, and others as deemed appropriate by the Governor. - Requires the Secretary of State to submit this act to the people for their adoption and ratification, or rejection, at the next general election to be held in Washington State.